 The Ansco Memo was introduced around January, 1927, almost two years after Ernst Leitz introduced the Leica A. The Leica camera produced a full-frame 35mm image.
 The Ansco Memo is a half-frame 35mm camera.
 Given that these early 35mm still cameras were shooting cine film, with its fairly coarse grain, the Leica with its larger image size unquestionably produced a better quality photograph than the Ansco Memo.

-In A New Look at the Old 35, by Thurman (Jack) Naylor, © 1980 published by Cameras and Images International, Inc., Mr. Naylor comments that the first Memo instruction book dates to November, 1926.
-He also explains that the first advertisement for the Memo camera appeared in The Camera in January, 1927.
+In A New Look at the Old 35, by Thurman (Jack) Naylor, Mr. Naylor comments that the first Memo instruction book dates to November, 1926.
+He also wrote that the first advertisement for the Memo camera appeared in The Camera in January, 1927.
 He goes on to say that this information apparently conflicts with a letter dated September 2, 1970, from GAF Corporation stating "The first Memo (upright single frame design of wood construction) was introduced in 1924".
 Mr. Naylor speculates that the letter's author may have intended to say "developed" rather than "introduced".
 Indeed, if the earliest known Memo manual was first printed in November, 1926, then this conclusion makes perfect sense.

 Ansco Memo cameras were produced in numerous configurations.
-Variations included models with an f 6.3 lens, f 3.5 lens, focusing and non-focusing lenses, plain uncovered wood bodies, leather covered bodies, and a wood olive-drab painted Boy Scout model.
+Variations included models with an f/6.3 lens, f/3.5 lens, focusing and non-focusing lenses, plain uncovered wood bodies, leather covered bodies, and a wood olive-drab Boy Scout model.
 There were models that focused to three feet, and others that focused to two feet.
 Lenses were provided by Wollensak, Bausch & Lomb, Ilex, Agfa and possibly other makers.
 The lens on this example is an Afga Anastigmat.